B

 During the period from February to May, the burrowing owl engages in mating, after which it lays a single clutch (sometimes multiple clutches) of up to 12 eggs simultaneously.

-Every year the burrowing owl forms a monogamous pair bond with its mate.
-Its courtship ritual involves a long process of preening, singing, complex flight displays (in which it rises into the air with a mate and then quickly descends), and the male delivers food to its mate.
+Every year, the burrowing owl forms a monogamous pair bond with its mate.
+Its courtship ritual involves a long process of preening, singing, complex flight displays (in which it rises into the air with a mate and then quickly descends), and the male delivering food to its mate.
 This bird mates between February and May and then produces a single clutch (sometimes multiple clutches) of up to 12 eggs at a time.

 Population